Treating Pilonidal Cyst Disease with the Best Surgery Option

 We received a letter from a patient of The Sternberg Clinic named Liz, who successfully recovered from Pilonidal Disease after multiple failed surgeries.
 Read Liz’s story.

-Unfortunately, it’s very difficult for patients to find a surgeon with experience in the Cleft Lift Procedure.
+Unfortunately, it’s difficult for patients to find a surgeon with experience in the Cleft Lift Procedure.
 Patients often need to travel to find such a surgeon.
 It’s worth it!

 Meet Your Surgeon, Dr. Jeffrey Sternberg